 The next step is to determine what your shortlist of applications should include.
 This is vital to ensuring you choose the best ERP software.
 There are many variables to consider when picking your software shortlist, with different ERP solutions that are best suited to different needs.
 We categorize the field of vendors in four tiers:

 Tier 1: Software systems that can run the entire business, including CRM, Accounting, Human Resources, Payroll, Manufacturing, Supply Chain Management, etc.

-Oracle Cloud, SAP 4/HANA, Infor M3, Workday, Microsoft Dynamics 365 Finance and Operations, PeopleSoft
+Oracle Cloud, SAP 4/HANA, Infor M3, Workday, Microsoft Dynamics 365 Finance, PeopleSoft

 Tier 2: ERP that can run a large component of a business, but not usually robust enough to include components like Human Resources and Payroll

 Microsoft Dynamics 365 Business Central, NetSuite, Epicor Kinetic, Sage X3, Infor CloudSuite Industrial, Acumatica, SAP Business ByDesign, Unit4